WCAG 2.1 Section 5.2.4: Only Accessibility-Supported Ways of Using Technologies

 - Accessible: Using standard HTML form elements, which are supported by browsers and screen readers.

-- Not accessible: Using a custom widget that cannot be read or operated by a screen reader, unless you provide an accessible alternative.
+- Not accessible: A custom widget that screen readers cannot read or operate, unless you add an accessible option.

 How to Meet This Requirement